Pulse Train Generator

-When Type is set to Strobe, Clamping means the child generators are immediately turned off when this generator goes low.
+When Type is set to Strobe or Timer, Clamping means the child generators are immediately turned off when this generator goes low.
 If Clamping is disabled, the child generators are allowed to finish their current pulse.

 Output can be a Logic, Float, or Integer (Float and Integer values are controlled by the Amplitude parameter).

 Delay lets you delay the pulse timing with the Delay parameter.

 Sequence adds a run-time display that lets you control ordering of presentation.
 Use this if you want to play a more complex stimulation pattern.
 See Runtime Sequence below.

 Period defines the onset to onset time in ms. The default Value as well as bounds on the Min and Max values are set.

 Width defines the pulse high time in ms

 Parameters can be stored as epoc events on the master train or on individual trains.

 In this example, three generators are stacked.
 Generator 1 is the parent of Generator 2 who's child is Generator 3.
 For the on duration of a Generator 1 pulse, Generator 2 will pulse with on/off times defined by its period and width.
 The same is true for Generator 2 and 3.
 Importantly, the Generator with the largest width and period is at the very top.